Johannes-Flachberger/security-notes/3 Tools/web/Github search.md

 Purpose: find and search in repos of a target organization
 ---
 # Info

 you need a free user account to fully leverage search features

 # Usage

- ## Useful search operators
+## Useful search Operators

  `owner:`repository owner

  `path:` keyword in filepath

  `filename:` keyword in filename